-In Alaska, when you choose healthcare providers that are not in Tier 1 or Tier 2, in most cases you must pay the provider all charges at the time of treatment, and then file a claim to be reimbursed the Tier 3 benefit.
+In Alaska, when you choose healthcare providers that are not in Tier 1 or Tier 2, the benefit from the Plan is lower, at the Tier 3 benefit level.
+In most cases you must pay the provider all charges at the time of treatment, and then file a claim to be reimbursed the out-of-network benefit.
 If the provider's charges are more than the maximum plan allowance, you may be responsible for paying those excess charges.